 What to look for in a snow sports camera

 - Stabilisation — Essential.
 You're moving fast over uneven terrain.
 Look for HyperSmooth (GoPro), RockSteady (DJI), or FlowState (Insta360).
 Without it, your footage will be unwatchable.
+For a direct comparison (including night skiing and slow-mo tricks), read HyperSmooth vs RockSteady for skiing and snowboarding.

 - Cold-weather performance — Batteries drain faster in the cold.
 Some cameras are rated for sub-zero temps; others need a hand warmer in your pocket between runs.
 Spare batteries are non-negotiable.